FctsFxns/schultzen-web/_works/WallsOfBreath.md

 The research gradually expanded into multiple visual, textual, and performative forms in which shelter is approached not as fixed architecture, but as an emotional, relational, and bodily condition continuously negotiated between bodies, voices, walls, and proximity.

-[Aixopluc](https://www.christinaschultz.com/works/aixopluc/): a performative manifestation of the project combining voice, bodily presence, collective reading, and spatial intervention
+**[Aixopluc](https://www.christinaschultz.com/works/aixopluc/)**: a performative manifestation of the project combining voice, bodily presence, collective reading, and spatial intervention

-Eighteen-sheet visual series: a sequence of drawings, writings, and visual notations developed throughout the research process as a fragmented reflection on breath, shelter, confinement, and intimacy
+**Eighteen-sheet visual series**: a sequence of drawings, writings, and visual notations sewed to transparent organza sheets as a fragmented portrait on women in prison submerged in intellectual intimacy

-Video work: moving image of a still body exploring spatial perception, bodily presence, and emotional atmosphere within architectures of enclosure
+**Video work**: moving image of a still body exploring spatial perception, bodily presence, and emotional atmosphere within architectures of enclosure

-[Photographic series](https://www.christinaschultz.com/works/aixopluc/): performative photographs emerging from bodily actions connected to the performance Aixopluc
+**[Photographic series](https://www.christinaschultz.com/works/aixopluc/)**: performative photographs emerging from bodily actions connected to the performance Aixopluc

-Collective readings and workshops: shared performative situations developed through voice, listening, and collective reflection
+**Collective readings and workshops**: shared performative situations developed through voice, listening, and collective reflection

 These works do not document the process directly but re-articulate it through distinct formal languages.